 The first thing one should conclude is that it makes sense to play with clubs that are matched so that you can apply the same consistent swing to all your clubs.
 This can never be achieved with a set of clubs matched by Swingweight.
 Every golfer needs to understand that Swingweight serves no purpose.
 It is now being used in a way that the inventor never intended.
 Every player on the PGA Tour, except Bryson DeChambeau, is suffering from it.

 There are disadvantages, as well as advantages, of having all the clubs the same length.
 When all your clubs have the same mass, moment of inertia, and length you can apply the same consistent swing to all your clubs.
 Being able to use the same swing for all your clubs is a huge advantage.
 However, your "shorter" clubs will be less accurate, and your "longer" clubs will have a lower than optimal ball flight as compared to a standard set of club.
 BioMatch gives you the best of both worlds.
 You keep your standard length clubs while still being able to apply the same swing to all your clubs.
 And I mean all your clubs, not just your irons, as is the case with the single length irons.

-BioMatch gives you more distance on every club as well as deadly accuracy with every club in the bag.
+BioMatch gives you deadly accuracy with every club in the bag.
 BioMatch is easily applied to your existing clubs by installing the recommended size of weight to the grip end of your clubs.
 The patented BioMatch application builds a model of your body swinging each of your clubs.
 Thereby, determining the optimum weight to be added to each of your clubs for your body, hands, and clubhead to be synchronized at impact.
 Your game will improve, effortlessly, once you have installed the weights.